hfp/xconfigure/config/cp2k/README.md

 <a name="running-the-application"></a>Running CP2K may go beyond a single node, and pinning processes and threads becomes even more important.
 There are several schemes available.
 As a rule of thumb, a high rank-count for lower node-counts may yield best results unless the workload is very memory intensive.
 In the latter case, lowering the number of MPI-ranks per node is effective especially if a larger amount of memory is replicated rather than partitioned by the rank-count.
 In contrast (communication bound), a lower rank count for multi-node computations may be desired.

 <a name="plan-script"></a>Most important, in most cases CP2K prefers a total rank-count to be a square-number which leads to some complexity when aiming for rank/thread combinations that exhibit good performance properties.
-Please refer to the [documentation](plan.md) of the script for planning MPI/OpenMP-hybrid (`plan.sh`), which illustrates running CP2K's PSMP-binary on an HT-enabled dual-socket system with 24 cores per processor/socket (96 hardware threads).
-The single-node execution with 16 ranks and 6 threads per rank looks like (`1x16x6`):
+Please refer to the [documentation](plan.md) of the script for planning MPI/OpenMP-hybrid (`plan.sh`), which illustrates running CP2K's PSMP-binary on an HT-enabled dual-socket system with 24&#160;cores per processor/socket (96&#160;hardware threads).
+The single-node execution with 16&#160;ranks and 6&#160;threads per rank looks like (`1x16x6`):

 ```bash
 mpirun -np 16 \